nex3/nex3.github.io/blog/001-apologia-for-rss.md

 _anything_ from _anywhere_, I want to see the fruits of my friends' excellent taste, and I want to be able to have a conversation about it.

-I may not be able to do that yet (although I _am_ hoping to set up a new blog with some amount of post embedding ability built into it).
+I may not be able to do that yet (although I _am_ hoping this blog can be something like that eventually).
 But I can and do use RSS, as I have continuously since the mid-2000s.
 You can too!
 These days I'm using [NewsBlur](https://newsblur.com), but I've also heard good things about [Feedbin](https://feedbin.com/) as well if you want something a little simpler.
 (I used to use Feedly, but it went all-in on LLM shit so I can't endorse it.)
 RSS may not quite be Cohost, but it's a way to interact with the web that's not